Potential Impacts: How will this project affect you?

 - The line will join the regional electric grid in Franklin, where DC will be converted to AC (alternating current), which can be used in homes and businesses, at a new converter terminal to be built as part of the project.
 A new AC line will continue on from Franklin to an existing substation in Deerfield.

 - The developer, Northern Pass Transmission LLC, has identified a “study area” that includes many more communities on either side of the proposed route.
 View a map of this area.

 Scenic landscapes, forests, and wetlands

 - The proposal would clear more than 40 miles of entirely new corridors (known as “rights of way”) and may require widening rights of way where smaller transmission lines now run.

 - The project would run through many scenic landscapes, including forested and open areas in the North Country, the White Mountains and central New Hampshire.
-Affected areas would include the White Mountain National Forest private conservation lands, the Pondicherry division of the Silvio O. Conte National Fish and Wildlife Refuge, and more than five miles of wetlands.
+Affected areas would include the White Mountain National Forest, private conservation lands, the Pondicherry division of the Silvio O. Conte National Fish and Wildlife Refuge, and many miles of wetlands.
 Structures supporting the wires would be located, on average, every 800 feet along the line and may require filling wetland areas in some places.